antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

   <img src="https://raw.githubusercontent.com/antespbau/Portfolio-of-personal-data-analysis-projects/main/Danish%20Power%20Market%20Analytics%3A%20Forecasting%20and%20PnL%20Analysis/PNG/PNG/forecast_next_week_hourly.png" width="900"/>
 </p>

-**Observations:**

-- The model captures the overall trend and seasonality
-- Predictions are smoother than real prices
-- Price spikes are consistently underestimated

-**Conclusion:**

-The baseline model captures structure but lacks responsiveness to real market drivers.
+The baseline model captures the general trend and seasonal structure of electricity prices.
+However, predictions are noticeably smoother than actual prices and fail to capture extreme spikes.
+This reflects the limitation of relying exclusively on historical price behaviour without incorporating market drivers.

 ---